rob-Hitchens/OrderStatisticsTree/README.md

 #### View functions:

 - `valueExists(uint value)`: bool.
-True if at least one UID has the inputed sort value.
+True if at least one key has the inputed sort value.
 - `valueValueExists(bytes32 key, uint value)`: bool.
-True if the UID is a member of the set of UIDs with the given sort value. -
+True if the key is a member of the set of keys with the given sort value. -
 - `count()`: uint.
 The number of unique key/value pairs in the system.
 - `first()`: uint.
 The lowest sorted value.
 - `last()`: uint.
 The highest sorted value.